-(G) The eligible employee and domestic partner must jointly complete and submit to the Educational Entity an Affidavit of Domestic Partnership form, within five business days of the electronic enrollment date or the date the Educational Entity received the enrollment/change form.
+(G) The eligible employee and domestic partner must jointly complete and submit to the Entity an Affidavit of Domestic Partnership form, within five business days of the electronic enrollment date or the date the Entity received the enrollment/change form.
 If the affidavit is not received, coverage will terminate for the domestic partner retroactive to the effective date.

-(c) The Eligible Employee must notify the Educational Entity within 31 days of meeting all criteria as defined in 111-010-0015 (15)(b) or obtaining the “Declaration of Domestic Partnership” which is recognized under Oregon law.
+(c) The eligible employee must notify the Entity within 31 days of meeting all criteria as defined in 111-010-0015 (15)(b) or obtaining the “Declaration of Domestic Partnership” which is recognized under Oregon law.

-(d) Educational Entities’ must calculate and apply applicable imputed value tax for domestic partners covered under OEBB benefit plans.
+(d) Entities’ must calculate and apply applicable imputed value tax for domestic partners covered under OEBB benefit plans.

 (16) “Educational Entity” means public school districts (K–12), education service districts (ESDs), community colleges and public charter schools participating in OEBB.

 (17) "Eligible employee" means and includes an employee of an Educational Entity or Local Government who is actively working or on paid or unpaid leave that is recognized by federal or state law, and: